aronasorman/blog/content/blog/2014_review.md

 first trip back to my home country.
-It has always occupied my mind, being stuck at home, with what normally should be a Friday night hangout with friends turning into a lonely evening watching another American Football rerun (although Footbal *is* awesome).
+It has always occupied my mind, being stuck at home, with what normally should be a Friday night hangout with friends turning into a lonely evening watching another American Football rerun (although Football *is* awesome).
 At first I kept thinking that I'll go back the moment I get my immigration status is sorted out.
 But as the date for that gets pushed farther and farther (see work authorization) so did my long-awaited trip.
 After